xxnatc/rest_api/natalie_chow/README.md

 ```
 GET /day
 ```
 If there is a crime committed in the previous night, the Town of Salem will vote and convict a citizen.
-He or she will be lynched on the spot.
+He or she will then be lynched.
+Nothing will happen if nobody was killed the previous night.

 ##### Next!
 ```